 No signal?
 Aha!
 Then there is a problem with the sound source.

 If there is a signal there, you continue to the next part of the circuit that the sound goes through.
 No sound there?
 Well, then that part must be the problem.
 And so on…

 A typical oscilloscope looks like this:

-In most situations, you connect the negative probe to ground or minus in your circuit.
+In most situations, you connect the negative probe (the alligator clip) to ground or minus in your circuit.
 Then connect the positive side to the thing you want to measure.

 When connected, it’s time to set the oscilloscope to the right settings.

-But there are sooooo many buttons!
-So here is a super secret (or not-so-secret) trick on how to use an oscilloscope:
+But there are so many buttons!
+So here is a super-secret (or maybe not-so-secret) trick on how to use an oscilloscope:

 Push the «Auto Set» button.